WindyBanana/TUIfy-backend-setup/README.md

-# Fullstack Project Template Generator
+# 🚀 Launchify

-**Zero-config setup for production-ready applications**
+**Transform your idea into a production-ready project**

-Automate the tedious setup of modern web projects with this interactive CLI tool.
-Select your services, answer a few questions, and get a fully configured project ready to push to GitHub and start coding.
+Interactive project template generator with feature toggles.
+Pick your services, customize your stack, and get a fully configured Next.js project ready to launch.
+Automates setup where CLIs exist (Vercel, Convex, Axiom), provides guided config for the rest (Clerk, Linear).

 ---